Woodhouse Grammar School: The school

 The school was opened as The Woodhouse School in 1922 by Middlesex County Council, becoming Woodhouse Grammar School following the Education Act 1944.
 It remained as a fully state-funded grammar school until it closed in 1978 and re-opened as a state sixth form college (Woodhouse College).

 The change was triggered by the introduction of the Education Act 1976, which effectively killed off grammar schools in favour of non-selective comprehensives.
 The then Conservative Member of Parliament for Finchley, Margaret Thatcher, (later to become prime minister) was Education Secretary in the Conservative government from 1970 to 1974 and a vocal supporter of grammar schools during a time of rising support for a change to non-selection at age 11.
 However, when the Labour government was elected in 1974 and passed the Education Act 1976, the writing was on the wall for Woodhouse.

 As the newly-elected Leader of Her Majesty's Opposition, Mrs Thatcher continued to oppose the move to comprehensives and rejected plans for Woodhouse to merge with the local secondary modern school to create the "Friern Barnet & Woodhouse Comprehensive School".
 Her opposition ensured that the school retained its selective status, albeit as a sixth-form college.

 Motto and houses

-The school motto was "Cheerfulness with Industry", conjuring up an image of pupils working hard but smiling through.
-Very much a motif of the post-war era and indeed of England itself.
+The school motto was "Cheerfulness with Industry".

-The old school coat of arms, displaying this motto, is still displayed above the stage in the college hall (as at 2014).

 The names of the forty-seven former pupils who died during the Second World War are recorded in a hand illuminated Roll of Honour which hangs at the foot of the main staircase near the front entrance to the existing college.